Skip to Content

 To make basic stuffed peppers, be sure to follow the recipe below.

 First things first, cut the tops off of your peppers.
-Be sure to get rid of the stems as you won’t need them.
-Don’t toss the tops of your pepper – you can chop them up and use them later.
+Make sure to get rid of the stems because you won’t need them.
+Don’t get rid of the tops of your pepper—you can chop them up and use them later.

-Next, you want to start removing as many of the seeds as you possibly can from the inside of the pepper.
-You can use your hands or a spoon, or you can take a knife and gently scrape the sides so that the seeds and any of the extra membrane from the pepper are removed.
+Next, you want to start removing as many of the seeds as possible from the inside of the pepper.
+You can use your hands or a spoon, or you can take a knife and gently scrape the sides so that the seeds and extra membrane are removed.

-While you are preparing your peppers, be sure to turn on your oven to 350 degrees.
-Once you have finished preparing your peppers you can set them aside and begin working on your stuffing.
+While preparing your peppers, turn on your oven to 350 degrees.
+When you’re done preparing your peppers, you can set them aside and begin working on your stuffing.

 Cooking Ground Beef in Skillet

-To give your beef some more flavor, chop up an onion as finely as possible and toss it into the skillet you were using to cook your beef.
-Add in some more olive oil if necessary.
+To give your beef some more flavor, chop an onion as finely as possible and toss it into the skillet you were using to cook your beef.
+Add in some more olive oil because the onion will absorb it fast.

-Take the chopped peppers you set aside earlier and add them into the skillet alongside your onion.
-It should only take a few minutes before your vegetables start to soften in the pan.
+Next, take the chopped peppers you set aside earlier and add them to the skillet alongside your onion.
+It should only take a few minutes before your vegetables start to soften.

-You can also add in some garlic, zucchini and tomatoes into the pan, seasoning them with salt and pepper during the cooking process.
-If you like your stuffed peppers to be on the spicy side of things, you can also add in some red pepper flakes for an extra kick.
+If you like your stuffed peppers to be on the spicy side, you can add in some red pepper flakes for an extra kick.

-In a separate pan you should have cooked long grain and wild rice, which you can now add into your vegetable medley in the pan, along with the already cooked ground beef.
-Add shredded cheese into the mix and cook until it is melted and you know all of your vegetables are cooked all the way through.
+In a separate pan, you should have cooked long grain and wild rice, which you can now add to your vegetable medley in the pan, along with the cooked ground beef.

 Checking to See if Stuffed Peppers Are Done